 - Thinning of the blood (which can lead to excessive bleeding)

 These last two negative side effects can be fatal in patients who use anti-inflammatory pain killers long-term.
 As the stomach lining is worn away, ulcers can form when stomach acid comes into contact with the stomach wall.
 If the patient is also suffering from thinned blood, this can result in internal bleeding.

-Many pain killers are available without prescription, usually when they are diluted with other, less-harmful drugs.
-Medications which contain opioid painkillers are particularly dangerous and addictive and as such, are strictly regulated.
+Many pain killers are available without a prescription, usually when they are diluted with other, less-harmful drugs.
+Medications that contain opioid painkillers are particularly dangerous and addictive and as such, are strictly regulated.
 Whether available over the counter or not, an overdose of any pain killer can be fatal.
 For example:

 - Aspirin, Tylenol and Advil can cause irreparable liver damage.